 Cama Beach Historical State Park is set in a spectacular, 486-acre waterfront location against a forested backdrop.
 It is connected by a mile-long trail to the 244-acre Camano Island State Park, which also is open for day use and overnight stays year 'round.

 Discover Pass:A Discover Pass is required for vehicle access to state parks for day use.
 For more information about the Discover Pass and exemptions, please visit the Discover Pass web page.

-Cafe': Breakfast & lunch Friday thru Sunday year 'round and seven days a week June through Labor Day
+Cafe': breakfast and lunch Saturday and Sunday from September through May, and seven days a week from June through Labor Day

 15 miles of hiking trails

 Boat rental (row, sail and motor)

 Other activities & features

 Fire circles (4)